 "It's an unequalled biking pleasure!"

-This is the words by Danish newspaper Politiken, who writes an enthusiastic review about Copenhagen's new bicycle bridge in 2014.
+This is the words by Danish newspaper Politiken, who writes an enthusiastic review about Copenhagen's new bicycle bridge.
 And like the newspapers, from day one, the Copenhageners loved the gently curving bicycle bridge.

 With its clever urban adaptation, harmonic flow and elegant structure, The Bicycle Snake has become an icon for Copenhagen’s status as the world’s leading bicycle city and a symbol of the city’s praised urban qualities.